mjohndus/adminer/README.md

 Where:
 - `project` is one of `admin` or `editor`.
 If not specified, AdminNeo is compiled.
-- `drivers` is a comma-separated list of [database drivers](/admin/drivers) or the value `all-drivers`.
+- `drivers` is a comma-separated list of [database drivers](/admin/drivers).
-  The default set is: mysql, pgsql, mssql, sqlite.
+  If not specified, all drivers will be included.
 - `languages` is a comma-separated list of [languages](/admin/translations).
   If not specified, all languages will be included.
 - `themes` is a comma-separated list of [themes](/admin/themes) together with specific color variant: